-An MRP was one of the first forms of integrated information systems to leverage data, but advancements in technology have created problems for the modern manager.
-Having access to data alone is not enough to succeed, and poor MRP processes contribute to higher costs.
+A material planning system was one of the first forms of integrated information systems to leverage data, but advancements in technology have created problems for the modern manager.
+Having access to data alone is not enough to succeed, and poor processes contribute to higher costs.

 For example, storing excessive materials or goods ties down capital and limits your ability to react to changing conditions.
 If a larger-than-expected order arrives, your business may need to order more materials, augment the labor force, or even delay other, lower-priority projects.
 Instead of turning away potential clients, optimizing material management can help you accomplish your goals and avoid unnecessary costs.
 In fact, optimizing material management is the quickest way to increase the liquidity of your business, so you can more readily respond to change.

-As businesses have grown, a single MRP may not be enough to track all inventories.
+As businesses have grown, a single material requirements planning system may not be enough to track all inventories.
 Multiple warehouses and manufacturing centers exist to meet demand.
 Yet, the need for lean manufacturing, avoiding unnecessary inventory carrying costs grew in tandem.
 According to Steve Banker of Forbes, the costs of inability to access raw materials, components, and subassemblies in manufacturing is significant.
 Manufacturers may levy fines of $4,000 per minute for partners that fail to meet delivery obligations.

 The effect on the factory is clear; poor access to materials halts production.
 At the same time, too much raw material will lead to higher purchasing and carrying costs.